Behavior of nuclear fuel during a reactor accident: Hydriding and waterside corrosion

-As a nuclear fuel bundle increases in burnup (time in reactor), the radiation begins changing not only the fuel pellets inside the cladding, but the cladding material itself.
-The zirconium chemically reacts to the water flowing around it as coolant, forming a protective oxide on the surface of the cladding.
-Typically a fifth of the cladding wall will be consumed by oxide in PWRs.
-There is a smaller corrosion layer thickness in BWRs.
-The chemical reaction that takes place is:
+As a nuclear fuel assembly accumulates burnup, radiation alters not only the fuel pellets but the cladding material itself.
+Zirconium reacts chemically with the surrounding water coolant, forming a protective oxide layer on the exterior of the cladding.
+In PWRs, this oxide typically consumes approximately one-fifth of the cladding wall thickness; the corrosion layer is thinner in BWRs.
+The governing reaction is: